fdcl-gwu/aruco-markers/README.md

 ./camera_calibration -d=16 -dp=../detector_params.yml -h=2 -w=4 -l=200 -s=100 ../../calibration_params.yml
 ```

+Then points the camera at the marker at different orientations and at different angles and save those images by pressing key `C`.
+These instructions should appear on the screen.
+Around 30 images should be good enough.

 ## Pose Estimation
 To estimate the translation and the rotation of the ArUco marker, run below code:
 ```